patfov/patfov/README.md

 ### Hi there 👋

-I'm Pat Fonseca, AI Engineer and IT Business Analyst specialized in AI & Data on Google Cloud.
+I'm Pat Fonseca, Product Builder, AI Engineer, and IT Business Analyst, specialized in AI & Data on Google Cloud.

 <!--
 **patfov/patfov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.